+uue

+0 false

+10) return the IR ported a high amount of charitable contributions as a deduction on his individual tax relative to taxpayers with similar income levels.
+The information matching program is S program most likely to identify Joel's tax return for audit. true false

+11) Office examinations are the most common type of IRS audit.

+0 true

+0 false

-- 12) The three basic types of IRS examinations are computer exams, office exams, and business exams.
+12) The th exams ree basic types of IRS examinations are computer exams, office exams, and business

-- ⊙ true
+0 true

-- false
+false

-- 13) The "30-day" letter gives the taxpayer the opportunity to request an appeals conference or agree to a proposed IRS adjustment on the taxpayer's income tax return.
+13) agree t 0-day" letter gives the taxpayer the opportunity to request an appeals conference or o a proposed IRS adjustment on the taxpayer's income tax return. true false

-- 1 true

-- false

-- 14) The "90-day" letter gives the taxpayer the opportunity to pay a proposed IRS tax adjustment or file a petition in the U.S. District Court to contest the adjustment and hear the case.
+14) The "9 0-day" letter gives the taxpayer the opportunity to pay a proposed IRS tax adjustment

+or file a petition in the U.S. District Court to contest the adjustment and hear the case.

-- 1 true
+true

-- false
+0 false

-- 15) If a taxpayer has little cash and a very technical tax case about which she feels very strongly that the tax rules are "on her side," she should prefer to have her case tried in the U.S. Tax Court.

-- o true

-- o false
+15) true false

-- 16) In researching a tax issue, Eric finds that the U.S. Circuit Court of Appeals for the Federal Circuit previously has ruled in favor of his tax position, whereas the 11th Circuit (Eric's circuit) previously has ruled against his tax position.
+16) In researching a tax issue, Eric finds that the U.S. Circuit Court of Appeals for the Federal Circuit previously has ruled in favor of his tax position, whereas the 11th Circuit (Eric's circuit) previously has ruled against his tax position.
 If Eric is contemplating litigating his tax position with the IRS, he should prefer to have his case first tried by the U.S. Tax Court.

-- 1 true

-- false

-- 17) If a taxpayer loses a case at the circuit court level, he is granted an automatic appeal hearing with the Supreme Court.

-- o true

-- false

-- TBEXAM .
-18) Secondary authorities are official sources of the tax law with a lesser "weight" than primary authorities.

-- 1 true

-- false

-- 19) Revenue rulings and revenue procedures are examples of primary authorities.

-- ⊙ true

-- ⊙ false

-- 20) The Internal Revenue Code and tax treaties are examples of statutory authorities.

-- 1 true

-- false

-- 21) Because the U.S. District Court hears a broader set of cases, decisions by the U.S. District Court may be considered to have more authoritative weight than those by the U.S. Court of Federal Claims.

-- ⊙ true

-- ⊙ false

-- 22) Temporary regulations have more authoritative weight than revenue rulings.

-- 1 true

-- false

-- 23) Proposed and temporary regulations have the same authoritative weight.

-- o true

-- false

-- 24) An acquiescence indicates that the IRS lost a court case and that it has decided to follow the court's ruling in the future.

-- ⊙ true

-- false

-- 25) The Internal Revenue Code of 1986 is the name of the current income tax code of the United States of America.

-- ⊙ true

-- false

-- 26) As required by the Constitution, all tax bills are supposed to originate in the House of Representatives.

-- o true

-- ⊙ false

-- 27) The Senate Ways and Means Committee is in charge of drafting tax bills in the U.S. Senate.

-- 1 true

-- false

-- 28) Closed facts are especially conducive to tax planning.

-- ⊙ true

-- false

-- 29) Of the two basic types of tax services, beginning tax researchers often prefer topical tax services.

-- ⊙ true

-- false

-- 30) In researching a question of fact, the researcher should focus her efforts on TBEXAM.
-Condentifying authorities with fact patterns similar to her client's facts.

-- ⊙ true

-- false

-- 31) Under the Statements on Standards for Tax Services, a CPA may recommend a tax return position if the position is frivolous and the position is not disclosed on the tax return.

-- ⊙ true

-- false
+positio on with the IRS, he should prefer to have his case first tried by the U.S. Tax Court.

+0 true

+0 false

+17) If a tax apayer loses a case at the circuit court level, he is granted an automatic appeal hearing

+with th ne Supreme Court.

+0 true

+0 false

+18) Second dary authorities are official sources of the tax law with a lesser "weight" than primary

+author ities.

+0 true

+0 false

+19) Reven ue rulings and revenue procedures are examples of primary authorities.

+0 true

+0 false TBEXAM.COM

+20) The In ternal Revenue Code and tax treaties are examples of statutory authorities.

+0 true

+0 false

+se the U.S. District Court hears a broader set of cases, decisions by the U.S. District

+may be considered to have more authoritative weight than those by the U.S. Court of

+Federa l Claims.

+0 true

+0 false

+22) Tempo orary regulations have more authoritative weight than revenue rulings.

+0 true

+0 false

+23) Propos sed and temporary regulations have the same authoritative weight.

+0 true

+0 false

+24) An acquiescence indicates that the IRS lost a court case and that it has decided to follow the court's ruling in the future.

+⊙ true

+⊙ false

+25) The Internal Revenue Code of 1986 is the name of the current income tax code of the United

+States of America.

+• true

+⊙ false

+26) As required by the Constitution, all tax bills are supposed to originate in the House of

+Representatives.

+⊙ true

+⊙ false

+27) The Senate Ways and Means Committee is in charge of drafting tax bills in the U.S. Senate.

+⊙ true

+⊙ false

+28) Closed facts are especially conducive to tax planning.

+o true

+⊙ false

+29) Of the two basic types of tax services, beginning tax researchers often prefer topical tax

+services.

+⊙ true

+⊙ false

+30) In researching a question of fact, the researcher should focus her efforts on identifying authorities with fact patterns similar to her client's facts.

+⊙ true

+⊙ false

+31) Under the Statements on Standards for Tax Services, a CPA may recommend a tax return

+position if the position is frivolous and the position is not disclosed on the tax return.

+⊙ true

+false